“The unfortunate thing about this world is that good habits are so much easier to give up than bad ones”. - Somerset Maugham

 Our shared human condition fills our lives with many challenges, with negative addiction being one of the most challenging.
 Since negative addiction is tied to our human condition, we know that there are key lessons we need to learn.
 Once negative addiction is mastered, we can more easily evolve as individuals and as a species.

-We are addicted to something we can't live without and will do almost anything to attain.
+You are addicted to something you can't live without and will do almost anything to attain.
 An addiction is something that can never be sated or satisfied as it can always come back.
-Addiction is tied to habits that stimulate the pleasure center of our brain which releases dopamine or commonly called the “feel good” chemical.
+Addiction is tied to habits that stimulate the pleasure center of our brain, which releases dopamine and is commonly called the “feel good” chemical.

 - Ensuring that the young are not exposed to addictive products.

-- Ensure that all know which products and drugs are additive and harmful.
+- Ensuring that all know which products and drugs are addictive and harmful before use.

-- Help those who are addicted to recover.
+- Helping those who are addicted to recover.

-- Fight together against those designing addicting foods and other products.
+- Fighting together against those designing addicting foods, electronics, and other products.

-1. The first step for any negative addiction is to first realize it exists.
-This can be something you become aware of personally or by others bringing it to your attention.
+- The first step for any negative addiction is first to realize it exists.
+You must acknowledge there is a problem before you can get help.
+Acknowledgment can be something you become aware of personally or by others bringing it to your attention.

-2. Next, you need to find the desire to end it.
-Without the desire to fix the problem, the problem will most likely persist.
+- Next, you need to find the desire to end it.
+Without the willingness to fix the problem, the problem will most likely persist or come back.
 The higher your motivation, the better chance you have.

 - This plan should include help from others as needed.
 There are support groups that help with ending every form of addiction.

-- Your plan should also be focused on adding in positive elements to your life rather than only stopping something.
-The goal is to fill the negative space with positive actions.
+- Your plan should also focus on adding positive elements to your life rather than only stopping something.
+The goal is to replace the negative with the positive.

-- Prepare for withdrawals, regardless of whether you quit drugs fast or slow, you will go through withdrawals.
-Depending on the addiction, some withdrawal symptoms can be quite serious involving fever, tremors, hallucinations, and desires to die.
+- Prepare for withdrawals, regardless of whether you quit drugs fast or slow; you will go through withdrawals.
+Depending on the addiction, some withdrawal symptoms can be quite involving severe fever, tremors, hallucinations, and desires to die.
 Others might be just a prolonged sense of unease and want.
-Other people, hobbies, work, workouts, games and more can help here.
+Other people, hobbies, work, workouts, games, and more can help here.

-4. Next, you follow the Plan, stick with it and get help and support as needed.
+- Next, you follow the plan, stick with it, and get help and support as needed.
 Having a “Daily Way” to follow helps here.

 - Be sure to train your body and mind hard during difficult times.
-This will help rewire our twisted sense of pleasure into something more positive.
-So, if you play mind games, meditate and work your body hard, you will stimulate the pleasure center of your brain, giving you some relief and creating positive feedback.
+Workouts will help rewire your twisted sense of pleasure into something more positive.
+So, if you play mind games, meditate, and work your body hard, you will stimulate the pleasure center of your brain, giving you some relief and creating positive feedback naturally.

 As individuals and collectively as a species, mastering addiction is essential to our happiness and development as people.
-Each of us needs to do our part for it’s through working together to end negative addiction and controlling the positive that we add another key piece to the puzzle of a “True Life” and the creation of our “True Society”.
+Each of us needs to do our part.
+For it’s through working together to end negative addiction and controlling the positive that we take another step down our “True Path,” add another critical piece to the puzzle of a “True Life,” and help in the creation of our “True Society.”